2020PB/police-brutality/reports/Texas.md

 ### Police use tear gas & rubber bullets on protesters | May 30th

 Protesters and Austin police squared off at the protest on I-35.
 Officers were seen pointing shotguns at the crowd and shooting a protester point-blank multiple times with what appeared to be either rubber bullets or bean bag rounds.
 Tear gas was later deployed on the crowd.
+A journalist with Fox 7 Austin was caught in the tear gas.

-tags: bean-bag, less-lethal, protester, rubber-bullet, shoot, tear-gas, threaten
+tags: bean-bag, less-lethal, protester, rubber-bullet, shoot, tear-gas, threaten, journalist

 id: tx-austin-4